Bill against Gender Identity Law: Activists respond to its misleading arguments

 Dignified treatment is a right

-4- Prohibit gender-sensitive education
+4- Prohibit education with a gender perspective

 The freedom to deny existence

-6- Repeal provisions that contradict “state neutrality”
+6- Repeal the provisions that contradict “state neutrality”

 The State must protect, not encourage hatred

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US